 Looking for incredible LGBTQ+-owned businesses to support and buy from isn’t difficult – especially these days.
-Here are several that are on our radar to know and support during Pride, and beyond.
+Here are just a few of our favourite Canadian LGBTQ+ businesses that are on our radar to know and support during Pride, and beyond.

 Surf The Greats

 Toronto’s cold water surfing scene is only just heating up, and under the tutelage of Surf the Greats and its founder Antonio Lennert, it’s becoming more inclusive, too.
 The surf community always was queer, even if the voices in the forefront were exclusively white, cis male and straight.
 Thanks to Surf the Greats, this is changing for the better across race, size and gender.
 Look out for one of Surf the Greats Pride floats or paddle out events, learn the ins and outs of Great Lake surfing, or check out the shop (we love their book selects, such as Seeing Gender: An Illustrated Guide to Identity and Expression or AFROSURF: The Book).

 Related: 11 ways to be a respectful LGBTQ2S+ ally.

 The iconic Glad Day Bookshop in Toronto is Canada’s first queer bookstore (est. in 1970) and the oldest LGBTQIA+ bookstore worldwide.
 We know representation matters and that seeing yourself reflected in the world writ large literally saves lives.
 Glad Day Bookshop has been ensuring queer folx also get to experience this.
 More of a community hub than anything, you can attend events, explore latest reads and find merchandise that goes beyond heteronormative ideology.

 Coffee is often about community, and Bean Around The World offers just the spot for coffee and conversation across Vancouver.
 Queer-owned, this is a good spot to get your brew on, taking in 30 years of the Bean’s roasting experience while you’re at it.